Frequently Asked Questions

 New Players Trying Out for Stanford Strikers

 It’s important to register in advance.
 We will take walk-ups but in order to properly staff the tryout and make the process of getting the tryout started on time and smoothly it’s a huge help for the club to know who will be attending.
-If a player does walk up for tryouts, they’ll need a parent to help with registration and waiver forms, prior to joining the tryout session
+If a player does walk up for tryouts, they’ll need a parent to help with registration, prior to joining the tryout session.

 Attending both tryout dates for the player’s particular age group is not required, but is a big help to get an accurate assessment of the player.